-Master of Land and Property Development
+Master of Land & Property Development

-The Master of Land and Property Development (MLPD) at Texas A&M is where real estate design meets business.
-You’ll learn to pair business and finance with physical planning, design and construction to develop residential and commercial properties.
+Learn to pair business and finance with physical planning, design and construction to develop residential and commercial properties.

 Where Design Meets Business